 Even if there’s no real resolution, or if the strictest of interpretations is chosen, there is a pretty simple way around this.
 Just charge a nominal amount to the military member.
 Nothing in the deeming regulations prevent anyone from selling cigars at a loss, even a big loss, and FDA in its webinars has even admitted that promotions like “buy two, get one free” are perfectly legal so long as there is an exchange of money for goods.

-So if I’m running the La Casa del halfwheel retail operation,2 if a military member asks for some cigars for their unit, I’ll sell them the “Friday Active Duty Sampler”—it’s $1 and comes with as many cigars as I can fit in the box.
+So if I’m running the La Casa del halfwheel retail operation,[ref]We found the other half of the wheel.[/ref] if a military member asks for some cigars for their unit, I’ll sell them the “Friday Active Duty Sampler”—it’s $1 and comes with as many cigars as I can fit in the box.

 For more information on FDA’s regulation of premium cigars, please visit halfwheel.com.